envlh/tfsl/README.md

 ## Use

 Most facets of use are exemplified in the unit tests.
+(Unless otherwise stated in a comment in a unit test file, any functionality which is not exhibited in a unit test should be assumed to be unstable.)

 Perhaps when this is better developed a more thorough tutorial on its use will come.

 ## Licensing and external credits